 As a library faculty member, my philosophy of teaching is based on two main objectives: 1) to help students gain the knowledge and skills they need to become passionate learners and critical thinkers; and 2) to help them establish a habit of lifelong learning.

 I believe very strongly in the teaching role of academic librarians which ranges from point-of-use instruction in the library to formal classroom instruction.
-These settings offer us rich opportunities to work collaboratively with both students and discipline faculty and I think it is the most interesting, varied, and challenging work I have ever done.
+These settings offer us rich opportunities to work collaboratively with both students and discipline faculty and I think it is the most challenging, varied, and interesting work I have ever done.